At 7 a.m. each weekday, Donna Thornton reports for her job at Walter Reed National Military Medical Center.

 She landed a job at McDonalds then worked at a DC hospital, before she was hired at Walter Reed.

 When Forest Haven closed, Donna successfully made the transition to an apartment.
-Ricardo visited her every Saturday, their romance blossomed, and they started making
+Ricardo visited her every Saturday, their romance blossomed, and they started making plans to marry.

 “[Social services] officials told Ricardo and Donna that it was illegal for people with disabilities to marry in the District of Columbia,” said Mary Lou Meccariello, executive director of The Arc of the District of Columbia.
-“Of course,
+“Of course, that wasn’t true.”

 The Arc of the District of Columbia, which had provided Donna with vocational training years earlier, joined those advocating on the couple’s behalf.
-Today Donna sits on the Arc’s board of directors, where Meccariello says she brings “an honesty and a reality check” to its
+Today Donna sits on the Arc’s board of directors, where Meccariello says she brings “an honesty and a reality check” to its discussions.

 Donna and Ricardo Thornton celebrated 29 years of marriage at the end of June.
 When the couple pulls out their wedding album, one photo shows Donna, a diminutive blonde in a beautiful white dress banked by an entourage of bridesmaids.
 In another, a beaming Ricardo towers over his much shorter bride.